hisea/mobile_rails/README.md

 3 User gets a mobile optimized view of your app.

-4 A link/action can be used to set a session variable for viewing the full version on mobile device.
+4 A link/action can be used to set a session variable for viewing the full web version on mobile device.

 Getting Started
 ---------------